expressjs/expressjs.com/resources/glossary.md

 ### middleware

 A function invoked by the Express routing layer before the final request handler, and thus sits in the middle between a raw request and the final intended route.
+A few fine points of terminology around middleware:

+  * `var foo = require('middleware')` is called _requiring_ or _using_ a Node.js module.
+Then the statement `var mw = foo()`  typically returns the middleware.
+  * `app.use(mw)` is called _adding the middleware to the global processing stack_.
+  * `app.get('/foo', mw, function (req, res) { ... })` is called _adding the middleware to the "GET /foo" processing stack_.

 ### Node.js